Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "I have little doubt.
 Do you?"

 Daar watched Fiin through the remote situation display.
-He was making *very* good time on the assault course, even compared with the more physically impressive clawmates he ran with…but they were running with a light load.
+He was making *very* good time on the assault course, even compared with the more physically impressive clawmates he ran with... but they were running with a light load.
 A heavy assault pack would be difficult for him, Daar could tell.

-But as long as they could build him up fast enough…
+But as long as they could build him up fast enough...

 "He’s smart, and he’s brave, and he’s the right kind of aggressive," he decided.
-"He’s almost perfect, I think…"
+"He’s almost perfect, I think..."

 "Perfect for what, my Champion?"